The power of communication in supporting and driving change

 Starting the communications process too early, before a clear communication strategy is developed, can lead to more questions than answers.
 Equally, delaying communication too long, while you develop a perfect plan, can lead to inaccurate assumptions and unnecessary concern.

-Tip: Create a communications strategy that sits alongside and in conjunction with your workplace project timeline so both pieces of work are mutually beneficial, and can take place seamlessly alongside one another.
+**Tip: Align your communications strategy with your workplace change management timeline so both are mutually beneficial and can progress seamlessly alongside one another. **

 Change is not a linear process, and managing workplace transformation will bring both successes and learnings.
-As discussed already, communication is defined as an exchange of information.
+Communication is defined as an exchange of information.
 That’s why the principle of active listening and learning plays one of the most important roles in enabling communication to support workplace change.

 According to Gartner, 74% of leaders say they involved employees in creating a change strategy.
 Conversely, only 42% of employees feel included.
 Effective communication can help create a two-way dialogue to offer every employee a voice in contributing to and therefore delivering change.